ec-johnston/us-landslide-inventories/README.md

 ## Meta-analysis of landslide inventories for the Pacific Coast Region of the United States

-**Supplemental analyses for manuscript submitted to GRL (Quantifying the sensitivity of landslide hazard to precipitation intensity in urbanized and non-urbanized areas; 2021GL094038)** by Elizabeth Johnston, Frances Davenport, Lijing Wang, Jef Caers, Suresh Muthukrishnan, Marshall Burke and Noah Diffenbaugh
+**Supplemental analysis for manuscript submitted to GRL (Quantifying the sensitivity of landslide hazard to precipitation intensity in urbanized and non-urbanized areas; 2021GL094038)** by Elizabeth Johnston, Frances Davenport, Lijing Wang, Jef Caers, Suresh Muthukrishnan, Marshall Burke and Noah Diffenbaugh

 ## Landslide inventories across the United States